rinuboney/FPAC/README.md

-# KeyQ: End-to-End Learning of Keypoint Representations for Continuous Control from Images
+# Learning of feature points without additional supervision improves reinforcement learning from images

-This is a PyTorch implementation of the **KeyQ** method proposed in the paper "[Learning of feature points without additional supervision improves reinforcement learning from images](https://arxiv.org/abs/2106.07995)" by Rinu Boney, Alexander Ilin, and Juho Kannala.
+This is a PyTorch implementation of the **FPAC** method proposed in the paper "[Learning of feature points without additional supervision improves reinforcement learning from images](https://arxiv.org/abs/2106.07995)" by Rinu Boney, Alexander Ilin, and Juho Kannala.

 ## Dependencies